brbaso/mod_zooitems/README.md

 Category / Type dropdown:

 This is where you choose whether to get items to show by item Categories or by item Types.

+7.)

+Choose Categories or Types:

+Here you choose **multiple** Categories (or Types depending on choice in previous drop down) to show items.

+8.)

+Choose Items:

+Here you choose **multiple** items, from Categories(or Types) chosen above, to show.

+9.)

+Item Order

+Here you can set Item ordering.
+This is fixed order functionality from the original *mod_zooitem* module.
+The **Ignore Items Priority Settings** option has been added.
+When checked, Item ordering ignores ZOO Component's Item Priority Settings.
+Otherwise, the Item Priority Settings will remain preserved.

+10.)

+Module Class Suffix:

+Here you can add module class suffix for additional styling of your module.

 more **TO DO**